vitalets/babel-plugin-runtyper/README.md

 ...
 ```

-## Usage with static tools
+## Usage with Flow and TypeScript
-Static code analysis is also the way to perform type checking.
+Static code analysis also performs type checking.
-For example, there is [Flow](https://flowtype.org) from Facebook and [TypeScript](https://www.typescriptlang.org) from Microsoft.
+You can use Runtyper together with [Flow](https://flowtype.org) or [TypeScript](https://www.typescriptlang.org)
-You can use Runtyper together with them to detect errors on both pre-runtime and runtime stages.
+to detect errors on both build and runtime stages.

 Yet, static tools need extra efforts for:
 * Writing type-annotations